athenasbane/NeoKey_two_key_ardunino/README.md

 - A3 Pin -> NeoKey 1 - I Pin

 ** NeoKey 1 **
-Make sure the orientation of the NeoKey is the correct: + - 0 A C on top
+Make sure the orientation of the NeoKey is the correct: + - 0 A C on top, NeoPixel on the bottom
 - Positive Pin -> POWER Rail
 - Minus Pin -> GND Rail
 - O Pin -> NeoKey 2 - I Pin